threatrack/cti_report_collection/README.md

 - Fallback to web.archive.org links in case original source URL is down.
 - Test and fix extracted snort rules
 - CIDRs are detected as IPs; needs fix in threatrack_iocextract
+- IOCs in tables with linebreaks are not parsed correctly (see 20191010-amnesty-morocco_nso for problem)